 - The road signs if I drive a car.

 In my opinion, too many designers would rather get a compliment about the appearance of their work than about the usability.
+It should be the other way around.

 Examples to clarify my point